AlexData-Hawkhill/alexdata-minimal-linux-arch-os/openbox-window-manager.md

 <br>

 ### System Packages Needed (Already installed with ArchOS or CachyOS):
-- xorg-server is a X Window System [developer-info](https://www.x.org/releases/X11R7.7/doc/)
+The xorg-server is a X Window System display server [developer-info](https://www.x.org/releases/X11R7.7/doc/)
-- xorg-xinit is needed to start X servers [developer-info](https://xorg.freedesktop.org/wiki/)
+The xorg-xinit is used to start X display servers [developer-info](https://xorg.freedesktop.org/wiki/)
 ```bash
 sudo pacman -S xorg-server xorg-xinit    # If you dont have them - install them!
 Must have!
 ```
-- openbox is the Window Manager (it draws all type windows - like those you see in your normal desktop environment)
+The openbox is the Window Manager (it draws all type windows - like those you see in your normal desktop environment)
 ```bash
 sudo pacman -S openbox    # If you dont have it- install it!
 Must have!
 ```